idreesameen/To-Do-List-App-Scala/README.md

 # To-Do List App

-A simple and intuitive To-Do List application built with [insert technology/framework, e.g., Scala, React, etc.].
+A simple and intuitive To-Do List application built with [Scala].
 This app helps you manage your tasks efficiently, allowing you to add, complete, and delete tasks with ease.

 ## Features